 In other words, our bodies don’t process 100 calories from an apple like they do 100 calories from a chocolate chip cookie.

-Elektra’s founding physician, Dr. Anna Barbieri, MD, likes intermittent fasting (IF) for its numerous benefits — namely sugar control and weight loss — however, some see more benefits from it than others (yet another reason why diet isn’t one-size-fits-all).
+Elektra’s founding physician, Dr. Anna Barbieri, MD, likes intermittent fasting (aka IF, or “time restricted eating”) for its numerous benefits — namely sugar control and weight loss — however, some see more benefits from it than others (yet another reason why diet isn’t one-size-fits-all).

 In order to see results, a 16:8 schedule is recommended, which means 16 hours of consecutive fasting during a 24-hour period.
 Fasting hours include sleeping hours, so many find this to be a doable schedule (for example, eat between the hours of 12P – 8P, and fast overnight until noon the next day).
-During the fast, you can have things that don’t raise insulin at all, like water, coffee, tea and fat (for example, coffee with butter).
+During the fast, you can have things that don’t raise insulin at all, like liquids.
 It can help to start with a 12:12 schedule, when you fast for 12 hours, and work your way up to 16:8.

 There are other IF regimens as well, like alternate-day fasting and a 5:2 fast, where you limit intake to 500 calories or fewer every other day, or two days of the week.
 Regimens that involve fasting for more than 1 day per week should be done under the supervision of a physician or registered dietitian.